Anirudh47/Customer-Behavior-Term-Deposit-Subscription-Analysis-Using-Spark/README.md

 ## Dataset
 The dataset, "XYZ_Bank_Deposit_Data_Classification.csv", encompasses records from May 2008 to November 2010, detailing the bank's direct marketing campaigns conducted via telephone calls.
 It comprises 20 attributes, including:
-Age: Numeric
++ Age: Numeric
-Job: Categorical (type of job)
++ Job: Categorical (type of job)
-Marital Status: Categorical
++ Marital Status: Categorical
-Education: Categorical
++ Education: Categorical
-Default: Categorical (credit in default)
++ Default: Categorical (credit in default)
-Housing: Categorical (housing loan)
++ Housing: Categorical (housing loan)
-Loan: Categorical (personal loan)
++ Loan: Categorical (personal loan)
-Contact: Categorical (type of contact communication)
++ Contact: Categorical (type of contact communication)
-Month: Categorical (last contact month)
++ Month: Categorical (last contact month)
-Day of Week: Categorical (last contact day)
++ Day of Week: Categorical (last contact day)
-Duration: Numeric (last contact duration in seconds)
++ Duration: Numeric (last contact duration in seconds)
-Campaign: Numeric (contacts during the current campaign)
++ Campaign: Numeric (contacts during the current campaign)
-Pdays: Numeric (days since last contact in previous campaign)
++ Pdays: Numeric (days since last contact in previous campaign)
-Previous: Numeric (contacts before current campaign)
++ Previous: Numeric (contacts before current campaign)
-Poutcome: Categorical (outcome of previous campaign) Emp.var.rate: Numeric (employment variation rate) Cons.price.idx: Numeric (consumer price index) Cons.conf.idx: Numeric (consumer confidence index)
++ Poutcome: Categorical (outcome of previous campaign)
++ Emp.var.rate: Numeric (employment variation rate)
++ Cons.price.idx: Numeric (consumer price index)
++ Cons.conf.idx: Numeric (consumer confidence index)
-Euribor3m: Numeric (euribor 3 month rate)
++ Euribor3m: Numeric (euribor 3 month rate)
-Nr.employed: Numeric (number of employees)
++ Nr.employed: Numeric (number of employees)

 ## Exploratory Data Analysis (EDA)
 The EDA involved creating histograms and a correlation heatmap for numerical features.
 Key findings include a concentration of clients aged 30-40, most not contacted before (pdays at 999), and a right-skewed distribution in call durations.
 The correlation heatmap highlights a moderate positive correlation between the number of employees and employment variation rate, and a strong positive correlation between the Euribor 3-month rate, number of employees, and employment variation rate.
++ More EDA is available is Jupyter notebook

 ## Model Development and Evaluation**
 We implemented several machine learning models, each evaluated by the Area Under the ROC Curve (AUC).
 Decision Tree Classifier
-AUC: 0.6704
++ AUC: 0.6704
-The model is relatively simple and fast but less powerful.
++ The model is relatively simple and fast but less powerful.
 Random Forest Classifier
-AUC: 0.9312
++ AUC: 0.9312
-An ensemble method that provided better generalization than the Decision Tree.
++ An ensemble method that provided better generalization than the Decision Tree.
 Gradient Boosting (GBT) Classifier
-AUC: 0.9463
++ AUC: 0.9463
-This model performed the best among the classifiers and will be chosen for deployment.
++ This model performed the best among the classifiers and will be chosen for deployment.

 ## K-means Clustering Analysis
-Optional clustering was performed to identify distinct groups within the clients based on numerical features.
++ Optional clustering was performed to identify distinct groups within the clients based on numerical features.
-Clustering could inform targeted marketing strategies by identifying segments with higher likelihoods of subscription.
++ Clustering could inform targeted marketing strategies by identifying segments with higher likelihoods of subscription.

 ## Visualization and Clustering
 Visualizations from the K-means clustering reveal distinct groupings in the dataset:
-Age vs. Euribor 3m Rate: Indicates potential clusters based on age and prevailing interest rates.
++ Age vs. Euribor 3m Rate: Indicates potential clusters based on age and prevailing interest rates.
-Campaign vs. Duration: Shows groupings based on the number of contacts during a campaign and the call duration.
++ Campaign vs. Duration: Shows groupings based on the number of contacts during a campaign and the call duration.
-Employment Variation Rate vs. Consumer Price Index: May suggest economic clusters that could influence a client's decision.
++ Employment Variation Rate vs. Consumer Price Index: May suggest economic clusters that could influence a client's decision.
-Consumer Confidence Index vs. Number of Employees: Could provide insights into market sentiments and employment trends.
++ Consumer Confidence Index vs. Number of Employees: Could provide insights into market sentiments and employment trends.
 These visual insights can guide the bank in understanding customer profiles and the economic factors affecting their decisions.